DOVER KENT ARCHIVES

 During its life the pub was frequented by the local gypsy community.

-The pub was unfortunately closed in about 1995 and is now a Canine Beauticians.
+The pub was unfortunately closed in about 1995 and was converted into a Canine Beauticians.

 LICENSEE LIST